Teddy Riley: Career

+Under the guidance of local music producer Gene Griffin, Riley formed the short-lived group Kids at Work.
+At the age of 18, Riley produced Kool Moe Dee's 12" single "Go See the Doctor".
+Released on an independent label in 1986, the song became a crossover hit, reaching number 89 on the Billboard Hot 100.
+Riley had previously worked on the production of Doug E. Fresh and the Get Fresh Crew's "The Show" in 1985.

 In 1987, Riley, Aaron Hall, and Timmy Gatling formed the R&B group Guy.
-Managed by Gene Griffin, Riley's work with Guy pioneered the "new jack swing" style of R&B. Riley infused his own blend of hip-hop beats, R&B progressions and the gospel vocal stylings of Hall to create the archetypal new jack swing sound on Guy's eponymous debut.
-In 1989, Riley produced Big Daddy Kane's "I Get the Job Done", as well as other work for the Jacksons, the Winans and James Ingram.
-In that year, he helped produce the debut album of his rap-band, Wrecks-N-Effect.
-He also created the highly successful remix of Jane Child's "Don't Wanna Fall in Love", which became a crossover pop smash.
+In 1989, Riley produced Big Daddy Kane's "I Get the Job Done", as well as other work for the Jacksons, the Winans, and James Ingram.
+That same year, he helped produce the debut album Wrecks-n-Effect of his rap group, Wreckx-n-Effect.

-After the release and tour of Guy's second album, The Future, Riley co-produced half of Michael Jackson's Dangerous album on the recommendation of Jackson's long-time producer Quincy Jones.
-After the disbandment of Guy in 1992, Riley moved to production, performance on and promotion of Wreckx-N-Effect's second album Hard or Smooth.
+After the release and tour of Guy's second album, The Future, Riley co-produced half of Michael Jackson's album Dangerous on the recommendation of Jackson's long-time producer Quincy Jones.
+After the disbandment of Guy in 1992, Riley moved on to producing and promoting Wreckx-n-Effect's second album Hard or Smooth, which he also performed on.

 In late 1991, Riley formed a second group, Blackstreet.
-The group would go on to release several major hits, including "Don't Leave Me" (1997), the number one single "No Diggity" (1996, featuring Dr. Dre and Queen Pen), and "Girlfriend/Boyfriend" (1999, with Janet Jackson, Eve, and Ja Rule).
+The group would go on to release several major hits, including "Don't Leave Me" (1997), the number one single "No Diggity" (featuring Dr. Dre and Queen Pen) (1996), and "Girlfriend/Boyfriend" (with Janet Jackson featuring Ja Rule and Eve) (1999).
 By 2011, the group had disbanded and reformed several times.

-In 2000, Riley worked with Spice Girl Melanie B on the tracks "ABC 123", "I Believe", and "Pack Your S**t" for her solo debut album Hot.
+In 2000, Riley worked with Spice Girl Melanie B on the tracks "ABC 123", "I Believe", and "Pack Your Shit" for her solo debut album Hot.
 He also worked on an album with Outsiderz 4 Life, producing "Wil' Out" and other songs.

-At the start of 2006, he was part of the New Jack Reunion Tour, featuring Blackstreet and Guy, in addition to After 7, SWV, and Tony Toni Toné.
+At the start of 2006, he was part of the New Jack Reunion Tour, featuring Blackstreet and Guy, in addition to After 7, SWV, and Tony!
+Toni!
+Toné!.
 In May 2006, Riley announced that he would be working on two key projects: a new Blackstreet album and a new Guy album.